roytouw/Gitlab-Image-Refresher/README.md

 # Gitlab-Image-Refresher
 Polls Gitlab image registry for updates for images listed in config.json and updates containers and services using these images.
-Developed for Ubuntu 18.04, other distributions or operated systems not tested.
+Developed for Ubuntu 18.04, other distributions or operating systems not tested.

 <h4> Images </h4>
 Images listed in config.json will be replaced by the new version upon detection of the new version.